andy-wood-red/Thunder/docs/plugin/subsystems.md

         virtual bool IsActive(const subsystem type) const = 0;
 ```

+<h4>Marking a Subsytem as Available/Unavailable</h4>

-In order to use these methods they should be used in a way similar to the following:
+In order to mark a subsystem the Set() method may be used in the following manner:
 ```cpp
 void TestPlugin::Initialize(PluginHost::IShell* service) {
     _service = service;